Fedmichard/Fullstack-Visualizer/README.md

 This is a full-stack web application for medical visualization, built with a C#/.NET 8 backend and a React/TypeScript frontend.

 The application allows a user to upload a series of 2D DICOM medical images.
 The backend processes this series, sorts the slices, and converts the raw pixel data into 16-bit Hounsfield Units (HU).
-This 3D volume data is then sent to the frontend, where it is rendered in real-time as a 3D volume using a custom GPU-powered ray-marching renderer built with WebGPU and WGSL.
+This 3D volume data is then sent to the frontend, where it is rendered in real-time as a 3D volume using a custom GPU-powered ray-marching + front to back compisiting renderer built with WebGPU and WGSL.

-## 🖼️ Features & Screenshots
+## Features & Screenshots

 * **Full 3D Volumetric Rendering:** Real-time GPU ray-marching of 3D volume data.
 * **DICOM Data Pipeline:** Backend pipeline parses raw 2D DICOM series, applies slope/intercept, and converts data to 16-bit Hounsfield Units.